Biology

 PHY-109 Physics I - AlgebraPHY-110 Physics II - Algebra, or PHY-111 Physics I - Calculus, and CHE-111 General Chemistry and CHE-221 Organic Chemistry I, are required for Biology majors.
 Biology majors may not use the CC/NC option for these co-requisites.

 Usually CHE-111 General Chemistry is taken during the sophomore year, and the physics course, CHE-221 Organic Chemistry I and CHE-321 Organic Chemistry II are taken during the junior year.
-Students intending to proceed to a professional or a graduate school should plan to include MAT-110 Calc I With Pre-Calc Review or MAT-111 Calculus I, a second physics course, and CHE-221 Organic Chemistry I CHE-321 Organic Chemistry II, and CHE-331 Analytical Chemistry or CHE-361 Biochemistry (depending on interests) in their curriculum.
+Students intending to proceed to a professional or a graduate school should plan to include MAT-111 Calculus I, a second physics course, and CHE-221 Organic Chemistry I CHE-321 Organic Chemistry II, and CHE-331 Analytical Chemistry or CHE-361 Biochemistry (depending on interests) in their curriculum.

-MAT-112 Calculus II, CSC-111 Intro to Programming, and a statistics course (MAT-254 Statistical Models or DV3-252 Stats Soc Sciences) may be important support courses for some Biology majors.
+MAT-112 Calculus II, CSC-111 Intro to Programming, and a statistics course (MAT-254 Statistical Models or DV3-252 Stats for Social Sciences) may be important support courses for some Biology majors.
 Students are encouraged to consult with an academic advisor or the Biology department chair to determine the appropriate plan of study.

 Comprehensive Exam in Biology